nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: This week we look at the story of Moses, who was chosen by God to deliver
+  intro: This week we look at the story of Passover, which God's family celebrated
-    the Israelites from slavery, but he didn’t believe he could do it because he didn’t realize he had a special place in God’s family.
+    every year.
+We find out how they celebrated and, more importantly, why they celebrated.
-  video: 0eEHT6dCKbI
+  video: 1IwMt-KLkSE
 blessing:
   heading: Benediction
-  text: For I am convinced that neither death nor life, neither angels nor demons,
-    neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.
+  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
+    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+    Amen.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 2nd August 2020
+subtitle: Sunday worship - 9th August 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!
   text: "Welcome to our online service for this week.
 We pray that this will be
     an encouragement to you during these uncertain times and will help you to focus on our unchanging God. "
-welcomevideo: LOyUfwdntpA
+welcomevideo: N8szIeY-JLw
 notices: []
 worshipintro:
   heading: Draw Near